 - Respond to family and volunteer concerns about our camp or outdoor program(s).

-- Develop and monitor the assigned program budgets.
+- Develop and monitor the camp program budget.

-To apply send resume and salary requirements to firstname.lastname@example.org
+To apply please send resume and cover letter to firstname.lastname@example.org

-We are excited to announce that we are now accepting applications for our 2013 Girl Scout Summer Camp: What a Girl Can Do!
+We are excited to announce that we are now accepting applications for our 2017 Girl Scout Summer Camps.
 All employment opportunities and forms can be found on our Staff Employment page.